-1 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables us to use the PAI more effectively.
+The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables us to use the PAI more effectively.
 Not all high impact climate sectors are targeted by the exclusion policy for the time being.

-ESG standards policy: violation of international norms and standards (considering an expected correlation between companies non-compliant with international norms and standards and the lack of implementation by companies of processes and compliance mechanisms to monitor compliance with those standards) 2 PAI 11: Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles & OECD Guidelines for multinational enterprises Controversial weapons policy PAI 14: Exposure to controversial weapons
+Relevant AXA IM policies PAI indicator ESG standards policy: violation of international norms PAI 10: Violations of UN Global Compact principles & and standards OECD Guidelines for multinational enterprises ESG standards policy: violation of international norms and standards (considering an expected correlation between companies non-compliant with international norms and standards and the lack of implementation by companies of processes and compliance mechanisms to monitor compliance with those standards) PAI 11: Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles & OECD Guidelines for multinational enterprises Voting and Engagement policy with systematic voting criteria linked with board gender diversity PAI 13: Board Gender diversity Controversial weapons policy PAI 14: Exposure to controversial weapons